Lincoln in 1914 from Gilbert

 On Bernard Gilbert’s life and his writings:

-Andrew J. H. Jackson, Rural England Through War and Peace: The Literary Work of Lincolnshire’s Bernard Samuel Gilbert, 1882–1927 (Lincoln, History of Lincolnshire, Society for Lincolnshire History and Archaeology, 2024 forthcoming).
+Andrew J. H. Jackson, Rural England Through War and Peace: The Literary Work of Lincolnshire’s Bernard Samuel Gilbert, 1882–1927 (Lincoln, History of Lincolnshire, Society for Lincolnshire History and Archaeology, 2024).

 For detailed local histories of the areas of city described by Gilbert and included in the trail, see: The Survey of Lincoln booklet series (ed.
 Dr Andrew Walker, 18 vols), especially: